gacallea/itn1_cluster/ITN1_CLUSTER.md

 ### Upgrading Scripts ###

 Both this guide and the scripts are constantly improved and updated for fixes.
 To upgrade the scripts to the latest version you need to run, in order, a few steps.
 Note: removing the repository and cloning it again is necessary because you have modified ```itn1_config``` during the guide instructions.
-Of course, if you are comfortable with ```git```, you can revert the changes and pull.
+Of course, **if you are comfortable with ```git```, you can revert the changes and pull**.
 For everyone else, these steps are necessary.

 Remove the old repository first: